JPMorgan Goes From ‘Bitcoin is Fraud’ to Offering Crypto Funds to Retail

 As of now, JPMorgan’s wealth management division has more than $670 billion in client assets under supervision.

-The report notes that the new policy applies to all JPMorgan clients, including self-directed clients, mass-affluent clients, and the richest tier of clients served by the bank.
+The report notes that the new policy applies to all JPMorgan clients, including JP Morgan self-directed investing clients, mass-affluent clients, and the richest tier of clients served by the bank.
 However, the bank has asserted that advisors will only execute “unsolicited” crypto trades, meaning they don’t recommend the products but are authorized to buy or sell on behalf of clients.

 Previously, Mary Erdoes, CEO at J.P.
 Morgan Asset & Wealth Management, had asserted that most of the bank’s clients view cryptocurrencies as an “asset class” and express interest in investing in the space.
 She stated: